essiesalari/Mall-Customers-ML/README.md

 2. **Exploratory Data Analysis (EDA)**: EDA is performed to understand the data and find any interesting patterns.
 3. **Model Building**: Clustering algorithms are applied to the data.
 4. **Evaluation**: The performance of the model is evaluated.

+## Findings
+A variety of clustering models were applied to the dataset in this study.
+The performance of each model was evaluated using the Silhouette score, a metric that measures how similar an object is to its own cluster compared to other clusters.

+To aid in visualizing the results in a lower-dimensional space, the t-Distributed Stochastic Neighbor Embedding (t-SNE) method was employed for dimensionality reduction.

+Upon analysis, it was found that the SpectralClustering model provided the best fit for the dataset.
+This conclusion was drawn based on the model’s superior performance in terms of the Silhouette score and the visual inspection of the t-SNE plot.

+This study demonstrates the effectiveness of SpectralClustering in identifying meaningful patterns within the dataset.
+Future work may explore the application of this model to other datasets or the optimization of its parameters for improved performance.